Rumaila Operating Organization: Overview

 Initial production targets were set to raise the average daily production from 1.06 to 1.2 million barrels per day (bpd) and were reached in December 2010.
 By 2014, the production consistently ran over 1.3 million bpd and by January 2017 it had reached over 1.4 million bpd.
 Production since 2010 has increased by over 35%.

 Since construction began in 2010, more than 500 new wells have been drilled and 14 degassing stations were renovated, environmentally accessed and land cleaned up.
 The connecting infrastructure, new roads, maintenance buildings, staff and office buildings were erected around the same time period and a new cluster pump station and power station have also been built.
 Today the field has around 550 producing wells and 150 injection wells.

-BP (38% ownership, headquartered in UK) and PetroChina (37%, China) had earlier signed a contract with SOC (25%, Iraq) in 2009 to develop and increase production at Rumaila field, Iraq's largest.
+bp (38% ownership, headquartered in UK) and PetroChina (37%, China) had earlier signed a contract with SOC (25%, Iraq) in 2009 to develop and increase production at Rumaila field, Iraq's largest.
 In June 2022, with approval from the Government of Iraq, BECL assumed the lead contractor role at the Rumaila oilfield, under the existing Technical Services Contract to enable continued and optimized investment in the field, including enhanced access to external financing.

 Under ROO, the field has produced around 5 billion barrels of oil in total, generating a revenue of around $500 billion.

-Around 7,000 Iraqis work at Rumaila, assisted by over 100 experts from BP and PetroChina.
+Around 7,600 Iraqis work at Rumaila, assisted by over 100 experts from bp and PetroChina.
 Another estimated 35,000 locals are involved in operations at Rumaila through contractors, operating throughout the entire value and supply chain.

-In April 2022 ROO reported a production of 1348000 oilbbl/d for the year 2021.
-It was the highest annual rate of production for 30 years.
 In 2021, the milestone of 5.0 Goilbbl of oil was also reached.
+In April 2025 ROO reported a production of 1371000 oilbbl/d.